timroy/timroy.github.io/_posts/2019-11-15-canada-election-wikitrends.md

 ## French Wikipedia Searches for Leaders
 ![](https://i.imgur.com/WFxqUlW.gif)

+French Wikipedia searches are markedly different.
+Gilles Duceppe in 2011 and Yves-Francois Blanchet in 2019 are searched for more than on English Wikipedia.
+The NDP leaders are also very popular in 2011 and 2019.
+Tom Mulcair was severely less popular than Jack Layton and Jagmeet Singh.
+As on English Wikipedia, Justin Trudeau was searched for most on French Wikipedia in his debut election in 2011.

 ## English Wikipedia Searches for Parties
 ![](https://i.imgur.com/h45OIix.gif)

+Party searches are correlated with leader searches but are more consistent over time because party searches are not entirely dependent on the party leader.
+Surprisingly, the Bloc Quebecois was the most searched for party on the day after the 2019 election and shows that these variables aren't always correlated.
+The Bloc Quebecois leader, Yves-Francois Blanchet, received slighly more than Elizabeth May in 2019, by contrast, the Bloc Quebecois party received several times more searches than the Green Party did.
+I suspect this had something to do with all the seats they gained.
+The NDP and Liberal Party have a similar number of searches, but the NDP is the most searched for party leading up to the election.

 ## French Wikipedia Searches for Parties
 ![](https://i.imgur.com/2pGI6xg.gif)

+The Bloc Quebecois has an unprecedented several times more searches than all the other parties in the 2019 election on French Wikipedia and may point to a revival in Quebecois pride and separatism.
+In 2011, the NDP had most searches leading up to the election and the day after, and they also won **A LOT** of seats in Quebec.
+In 2015, the Conservatives lead in searches before the elections, but the Liberals win the election and end up having most searches the day of the election and after.
+The NDP also received more searches than the Conservatives in the few days surrounding the election.

+## Predicting the Proportional Vote with Wikipedia

+It would be interesting to look at whether Wikipedia searches could help predict the proportional representation vote.
+It is already clear that it isn't so great at predicting the first-past-the-post winner.